The Ultimate Maui Travel Guide, Updated 2022

 Waianapanapa Camping Ground; dronepicr / Flickr; CC-BY-2.0

-Wai’anapanapa State Park is a beautiful place to spend a day--or a few days.
+Wai’anapanapa State Park is a beautiful place to spend a day - or more.
 The park has an open lawn where you are allowed to pitch a tent.
 There’s a bathroom nearby, but those are the only facilities.

 Did you know?
 Wai'anapanapa means something akin to glistening water in Hawaiian.